 Swollen or sore gums that are susceptible to bleeding are very common in many pregnancies.
 It is also called pregnancy gingivitis (inflammation of the gums).
 It can be caused by the changes in hormones that increase the blood flow to the gum tissue and makes gums more sensitive, irritable, and swollen.

 This dental problem should not be left untreated.
 Consult your dentist if you are facing sore gums during pregnancy.
 Waiting for treatment may create severe complications.
 Teeth problems may arise at any stage of life due to various reasons such as poor oral hygiene, excessive consumption of sugary drinks, unhealthy diet, etc.

 So, to prevent dental or teeth problems during pregnancy, maintain good oral hygiene.
 Brush twice a day, especially do not forget to brush your teeth before going to bed.
-And, have a regular dental check-up to prevent dental problems before they occur or get worse.
+And have a regular dental check-up to prevent dental problems before they occur or get worse.

 Let’s understand the common cause of having teeth pain during pregnancy.

 - Diet changes during pregnancy.
-If an expecting mother consumes more dairy products or sugary products, then it increases your chances of having dental problems.
+If an expecting mother consumes more dairy products or sugary products, it increases your chances of having dental problems.

 - The calcium requirement increases during pregnancy as it needs to facilitate the calcium necessities of a growing fetus.
-Nevertheless, if you do not consume adequate amounts of calcium during pregnancy, it easily leads to demineralization on your tooth enamel, causing toothaches and pains.
+Nevertheless, if you do not consume adequate amounts of calcium during pregnancy, it easily leads to demineralization of your tooth enamel, causing toothaches and pains.

 - Sometimes, pregnancy may make your gums and teeth sensitive, which may lead to improper brushing frequently.
-As a result, dental problems may occur which causes tooth pain during pregnancy.
+As a result, dental problems may occur, which causes tooth pain during pregnancy.

-Most of the time it is easier to prevent dental issues even during pregnancy.
-Have a look at the simple remedies to prevent teeth issues during pregnancy.
+Most of the time, it is easier to prevent dental issues, even during pregnancy.
+Have a look at the simple remedies to prevent teeth issues during pregnancy;

 - When you have symptoms of dental problems, rinse your mouth with warm saltwater.
 It will give some relief from pain and swelling.